Harran (biblical place): Name

-Although the placename can be found in English as Haran, Charan, and Charran, it should not be confused with the personal name Haran, borne by Abram's brother, among others.
+Although the placename can be found in English as Haran, Charan, and Charran, it should not be confused with the personal name Haran, one of Abram's two brothers.
 The biblical placename is חָרָן (with a ḥet) in Hebrew, pronounced [ħaːraːn] and can mean "parched," but is more likely to mean "road" or "crossroad," cognate to Old Babylonian ḫaranu (MSL 09, 124-137 r ii 54').
 The personal name Haran is spelled הָרָן (with a hei) in Hebrew and means "mountaineer".

 Identification

 Haran is usually identified with Harran, now a village of Şanlıurfa, Turkey.
 Since the 1950s, archeological excavations of Harran have been conducted, which have yielded insufficient discoveries about the site's pre-medieval history or of its supposed patriarchal age.
 The earliest records of Harran come from the Ebla tablets, c.
 2300 BC.
 Harran's name is said to be from Akkadian ḫarrānum (fem.), "road"; ḫarrānātum (pl.).